VisionEval/VisionEval-Docs/docs/04-inputs.md

 * **Road cost recovery VMT fee.** Inputs include a fuel tax or levying a fuel-equivalent tax on travel by some/all electric vehicles (PevSurchgTaxProp), for their use of roads in lieu of gas purchases.
 User can also directly specify a VMT (mileage) fee, to further recover road costs, or optionally flag VisionEval to iteratively estimate the VMT fee to fully recover user-defined road costs incurred by household VMT.

 * **Social cost recovery/carbon fees.**  (Optional) Inputs allow per mile fee to cover social costs or externalities, not recovered in this way today, but instead incur costs elsewhere in the economy (e.g., safety, health).
 This is the cost imposed on society and future generations, not the cost to the vehicle user.
 This requires assumptions on the cost incurred from these externalities (per mile, per gallon) and the proportion to be paid by drivers as a per mile fee (varies by vehicle powertrain).
 The proportion of carbon costs (e.g., impact on fuel price from cap & trade policy) imposed on drivers is specified separately from other social costs, so it can be assessed on its own if desired; including (optionally) specifying the cost of carbon to over-ride the default value of carbon.
+The two specific inputs: Carbon costs in dollars per metric ton of CO2e and other social externalities.
+The Carbon Costs have default data which can be overridden by using the optional input file *region_co2e_costs.csv*.
+Note: the Carbon Costs are specified in 2005$.
+The Social Externality costs are specified in the VETravelPerformance package External Data files.
+The values are in 2010$.
+[Click here](https://github.com/RSGInc/VisionEval-Dev/blob/development-next/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md#social-costs) for additional detailed explanation of on the way the costs are used in the model.
+[See the PDF](media/STS_White_Paper_on_External_Costs_9-21-2011.pdf) for externality research.

 * **Per mile time-equivalent costs.** Users can define the [<span style="color:green">value of time</span>](#value-of-time), which is included in [<span style="color:green">vehicle operating costs</span>](#vehicle-operating-costs) calculations.
 The model calculates travel time (model-calculated), which includes time to access vehicle on both ends of trip (between vehicle parking location and origin or end destination), multiplied by value of time.

 * **Annual vehicle ownership costs.** [<span style="color:green">Vehicle ownership cost</span>](#vehicle-operating-costs) inputs are defined at the Azone-level by year.
 These inputs include annual vehicle fees (flat fee and/or tax on vehicle value), [<span style="color:green">pay-as-you-drive (PAYD)</span>](#pay-as-you-drive) insurance participation rates, residential parking limitations and fees, that are combined with model-estimated ownership costs (financing, depreciation, insurance).

 * **Congestion Fees.** [<span style="color:green">Congestion fees</span>](#congestion-fees) are defined by Marea.
 The input is the average amount paid per mile in congestion pricing fee.
+The congestion fees are specified for each of the congestion bands in the model for both Arterial Congestion Fees and Freeway Congestion Fees.

 ### Congestion Inputs {#congestion-inputs}